Terrell-Jefferson/Using-Linux-to-Manage-File-Permissions/README.md

 ---

-## Task 2: Understanding the Permissions String
+## Understanding the Permissions String

 Linux file permissions use a 10-character string.
 The 10-character string can be deconstructed to determine who is authorized to access the file and their specific permissions.